kamilazdybal/kamilazdybal.github.io/_posts/2023-05-11-how-to-complete-a-PhD.md

 ```

 that you can copy and paste into your LaTeX file.
 Now imagine that you needed a similar header but for one million numbers!

+You can find some automation ideas in my [GitHub repo](https://github.com/kamilazdybal/PyhD).

 ### My last two cents